paramulator/GettingAndCleaningData/README.md

 #### GettingAndCleaningData
 This is the repo for the Coursera *Getting and Cleaning Data* class project.
-This project involves reading multiple source data files from the wearable computing project by Anguita et al. 2013, and then transforming it all into a single tidy dataset.
+This project involves reading multiple source data files from the wearable computing project by Anguita et al., 2013, and then transforming it all into a single tidy dataset.
 R is used for all data processing activities.

 The wearable computing project involved the collection of activity-related data generated via the built-in gyro and accelerometer of a Samsung smartphone worn by test subjects.
 A reference to wearable computing is [here](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand) and a description of the raw source data is [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 See also the [Codebook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) file contained in this repo for more details about the source data and the resulting tidy dataset.
 ***

 #### Contents of this document
+* Instructions for running the script
 * Data processing flow
 * R script inputs
 * R script outputs